0xBANANA/RandomJK/README.md

 - `0`: You can choose two shootable weapons and one throwable weapon from a random pool
 - `1`: Chaos mode: Like mode `0` but on top of that, random weapons will be added

-# Map loading
+# Additional Notes

-Considering map loading: If you load from a previous save game, **NO** randomization will be performed as the savegame will be treated as is.
+* Considering map loading: If you load from a previous save game, **NO** randomization will be performed as the savegame will be treated as is.
 Quicksaves will be treated the same.
+* Please note that for yavin1b, the force powers currently won't get randomized.
+Starting from yavin2, randomizations kicks in.
+* It's intended that sometimes no information on force powers and/or available weapons will be displayed upon map loading.
+This simplifies randomization at some points in the game.

 # Building